 ✗ Limited integrations outside Microsoft

-✗ Interface feels dated
+✗ Interface feels a bit dated

 ✗ No routing or qualification features